danny0838/PyWebScrapBook/webscrapbook/resources/mimetypes.md

   `Content Type`.
 * Right click on `Content Type`, and modify its value to `font/woff`.

-### Linux
+### Linux/POSIX

-Custom MIME types mapping can be defined in one of the following files:
+MIME type mappings can be defined in one of the following config files (defined by the `mimetypes.knownfiles` of Python and may be slightly different across versions):

 * `/etc/mime.types`
 * `/etc/httpd/mime.types`